ayda-hdp/Doc-Summer-2024/volcap.md

   **Azure Kinect Viewer**
 1. To confirm that the device is streaming data, you should launch the Azure Kinect Viewer and follow these steps:
-2. Launch the Azure Kinect Viewer
+    -Launch the Azure Kinect Viewer
 		-   Click on "Open Device" in the top left corner of the window.
 		-   Select "Start" from the dropdown menu.
 		-   The device should start streaming data